discreetlogcontracts/dlcspecs/Protocol.md

 The sending node SHOULD:

-  - set `feerate_per_vb` to at least the rate it estimates would cause the transaction to be immediately included in a block.
   - set `contract_maturity_bound` to no later than the earliest expected oracle signature time.
   - set `contract_timeout` sufficiently long after the latest possible oracle signature added to all other delays to closing the contract.
-  - set `payout_spk` to a previously unused script public key.
-  - set `change_spk` to a previously unused script public key.

 The receiving node MUST: